• Skip to primary navigation

 Aeovian’s first program is focused on delivering a new disease-modifying treatment for TSC.
 The disease arises from a mutation in the TSC1 or TSC2 genes that leaves cell growth and proliferation unchecked, resulting in benign tumors throughout the body, including in the brain.
 Although these benign tumors can endanger organ function, the most debilitating symptom is chronic epilepsy.
 Because patients today mainly rely on broad non-disease modifying antiseizure medications, more than 60% eventually become refractory to treatment.
 For some patients, this can mean up to 50 to 60 seizures each month with little or no hope of achieving control.

 The mTOR pathway signals through two distinct complexes: mTOR complex 1 (mTORC1) and mTOR complex 2 (mTORC2).
-While overlapping functions exist between the two complexes, mTORC1 is highly involved in protein synthesis and cellular growth whereas mTORC2 helps control survival, and metabolism including glucose homeostasis.
+While overlapping functions exist between the two complexes, mTORC1 is highly involved in protein synthesis and cellular growth whereas mTORC2 helps control survival and metabolism, including glucose homeostasis.
 TSC mutations drive a selective overactivation of mTORC1, which appears to be the primary driver of disease.
 Existing mTOR inhibitors approved in TSC (everolimus, sirolimus) non-selectively inhibit both complexes and have been associated with high rates of dose-limiting adverse events.
 This has limited their chronic use for seizure control in TSC, with patients often only able to tolerate low doses with suboptimal efficacy.

-It took years for scientists unravel that mTORC1 inhibition is the driver of therapeutic efficacy in TSC, and off-target inhibition of mTORC2 primarily drives toxicity.
+It took years for scientists to unravel that mTORC1 inhibition is the driver of therapeutic efficacy in TSC, and off-target inhibition of mTORC2 primarily drives toxicity.
 If mTORC1 could be selectively inhibited while sparing mTORC2, it could provide a single therapy capable of reducing benign tumor burden and controlling seizures.
 This could dramatically improve safety for patients and fundamentally transform care.

 Figure 1: Whole-body symptoms and effects of TSC.